kment/GERBLS/docs/source/getting_started.rst

 .. |dchi2| replace:: :math:`\Delta\chi^2`

+.. _period-grid-label:

 The period grid
 ^^^^^^^^^^^^^^^
 Unlike a brute-force implementation of BLS, the fast-folding [3]_ [4]_ approach of GERBLS does not provide an easy way to directly manipulate the period array of the BLS periodogram.
-This is due to the period sampling not being *exactly* evenly spaced in orbital frequency or period (although locally, the period sampling is often close to even in orbital frequency).
+This is due to the period sampling not being *exactly* evenly spaced in orbital frequency or period (although locally, the period grid is approximately evenly sampled in orbital frequency).
 However, the minimum and maximum search periods can still be directly defined, and **the number of periods searched can be affected via the time sampling rate of the input data**.
 GERBLS provides an easy way to specify the desired time sampling when setting up the BLS (longer-cadence data = fewer periods searched).
 Furthermore, longer orbital periods are relatively more computationally expensive to search; GERBLS can automatically downsample the data at longer periods to further speed up the BLS while not sacrificing higher period resolution at shorter orbital periods where errors in the calculated